-When it comes to your home it’s good to think about the life you lead and how best to utilise the rooms.
+When it comes to your home it’s good to think about the life you lead and how best to utilise your rooms.
 If you’re limited on space it’s great to take advantage of what you have.
 For example, it would be a shame to have an unused dining room when you’re relaxing, eating and working in the living room.

 RETHINKING HOW TO USE YOUR SPACE

 Before I left my job to work freelance I gave my working set up a good deal of consideration.
 My desk was formerly in the living room because I liked to update my blog in the evenings while sharing the space with my man.
 I realised that when blogging became my job I probably wouldn’t want to see my work when I was relaxing.
 After trying a few ideas, I decided to turn the second bedroom into a home office.
 And here are a few things I considered before taking the plunge.

 1. Think about the possible uses of the room and how many days of the year these activities take place.
 When I counted how many times we had visitors to stay during a calendar year I realised it made no sense to keep the second bedroom solely as a guest room.